 Technical analysis is the study of stock price and volume data through technical charts.
 This analysis does not take into account the intrinsic value of a stock.
 The CAE stock price data and volume are plotted in CAE stock charts and these trading charts form the basis of technical analysis.

 View technical indicators like moving averages (SMA and EMA), and bollinger bands for CAE.
 Technical analysis uses an approach for CAE stock analysis that does not care for the fair "value" of a company but uses price and volume data only.

 CAE Moving Average:

 CAE stock price movements can be forecasted by using triggers based on moving averages, which are also some of the simplest technical indicators.
 The way the averages are calculated in each of the 2 popular cases, that is SMA and EMA varies, however the interpretation of CAE chart patterns after the calculations remain the same.
+The 100 day moving average of 46.15 is above the last closing price of 14.25.
 Moving averages can be used for CAE trend identification.
 A rising moving average shows that stock prices are generally increasing.

 CAE Bollinger Bands:

 Bollinger bands consist of two price bands above and below a center line for any company stock like CAE.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
 The stock price is trading between the average and the lower band in the context of CAE bollinger bands.

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
 The CAE MACD line is above the signal line.

 CAE Relative Strength Index:

 The RSI technical indicator is a momentum oscillator.
 It compares the speed and change in price movements.
 34.48 is the RSI value of CAE stock. .